feature-engine/feature_engine/docs/user_guide/encoding/WoEEncoder.rst

 - Creates a monotonic relationship between the encoded variable and the target
 - Returns variables in a similar scale

+**Note**

+This categorical encoding is exclusive for binary classification.

 Let's look at an example using the Titanic Dataset.

+First, let's load the data and separate it into train and test:

 .. code:: python